Dottie Reid

 Little Rock, Arkansas, native Dottie Reid sang with more bands than you could shake a stick at, rarely staying long in any.
 At first a brunette and then a blonde, Reid’s voice was once described by a reviewer as a mix of Anita O’Day with Jo Stafford.

 By May 1942, Reid had moved on to Muggsy Spanier’s orchestra, taking over from Edythe Harper, who left to have a baby.
 With Spanier she made her first recording.
 In July, Reid was with Vido Musso’s band in the Midwest.
 Her stay was only temporary, however, as she preferred doing club work in New York.
-Ironically, though, she joined Bob Astor’s orchestra in August, replacing Dell Parker as the band went on a tour.
+Ironically, though, she joined Bob Astor’s orchestra in August, replacing Dell Parker as the band went on tour.
 By December, she was with Barney Rapp and Artie Paulson.

 By the first of 1943, Reid had joined Jack Teagarden’s band, where she settled longer than usual and might have stayed even longer had it not been for Teagarden.
 Tired of losing male vocalists to the draft, he decided to forego having a boy singer and use two females instead, alternating between them.
 To that end, he signed Phyllis Lane, who joined the band mid-July at the Orpheum in Los Angeles.
 Reid was less than thrilled with the arrangement, and she quit the band at the end of its stay at the theater, telling journalists that the experiment “didn’t work out very well.”[2]